 One translator’s journey to bring a Holocaust survivor’s story to life.

-Bed-Stuy’s only gifted and talented program disappeared—somewhat mysteriously—from P.S 308 Clara Caldwell School in 2008.
+Bed-Stuy’s only gifted and talented program disappeared—somewhat mysteriously—from P.S 308 Clara Cardwell School in 2008.
 But if 25 kids pass a standardized test early next year, such a program is coming back to the neighborhood.

 According to several long-time teachers at P.S.
 308, the school had a highly successful gifted and talented program for years.
 “We didn’t realize it was gone until they stopped testing the students,” said Beverly Hindes-Kirkland, a teacher at P.S.
 308. It remains unclear exactly why the Department of Education removed the program.

 But now it may return.
 The deadline for parents to submit a request for testing into the gifted and talented program was Nov.
 8, and for students who applied, testing will be administered to K-2 students from January 6 to February 5.
 A representative of the New York City Department of Education said that even if 25 kids don’t pass the test, there is still a chance to establish a gifted and talented program if a large number of parents push for it in a particular area.

 If the program returns to Bed-Stuy, there is no guarantee that P.S.
 308 will be selected for it.
 If the district gains a program, the school that will provide it would be determined at a later date.
 Bed-Stuy’s District 16 has 36 schools with more than 8,000 students.

 But faculty members at P.S.
 308 are hopeful.
 Kirkland, who has been teaching at P.S.
 308 for 21 years, taught gifted and talented students for more than a decade before the program was cut.
 And according to Kirkland, the program went beyond academics.
 “They were talented in music and the arts.
 The mindset of the kids was amazing—the conversations, the knowledge.
 They could basically run the class on their own,” said Kirkland.